Add libraries to projects

 For all libraries, select the target platforms for the application, library, or plugin.

 Specify whether the library is statically or dynamically linked.
-For a statically linked internal library, Qt Creator adds dependencies (target_link_libraries when using CMake or PRE_TARGETDEPS when using qmake) in the project file.
+For a statically linked internal library, Qt Creator adds dependencies as the value of the PRE_TARGETDEPS qmake variable in the project file (.pro).

 Depending on the development platform, Qt Creator might detect some options automatically.
 For example, on macOS, it detects the library type (Library or Framework) automatically and hides the option.
 However, if you develop on another platform than macOS and want to build your project for macOS, you must specify the library type.